Ocean County NJ Weapons Offense Lawyer

 When an individual commits a crime, there is a very good chance that they will be arrested and charged with a criminal offense.
 However, if an individual commits a crime while using a weapon, it is very likely that they will be charged with two crimes: the original offense and a weapons offense.
 That’s because it is against the law in New Jersey to possess a firearm or other weapon for unlawful purposes.
 This helps to explain why the penalties are so much stiffer for a defendant convicted of armed robbery than they are for a defendant merely convicted of robbery.
 Similarly, if you are accused of using a weapon to violently assault someone, you can expect to be charged with both aggravated assault and a weapons offense.
 In fact, even pointing a firearm at someone can lead to felony charges for aggravated assault in New Jersey, and the consequences worsen if the supposed subject of the pointing is a member of law enforcement.

-While possession of a weapon for an unlawful purpose is probably the most common combination of charges in gun crime cases, it is also common for prosecutors to bring heightened charges against individuals who are accused of using a handgun or other firearm during the commission of a drug crime.
+While possession of a weapon for an unlawful purpose is probably the most common combination of charges in gun crime cases, it is also common for prosecutors to bring heightened charges against individuals who are accused of using or possessing a firearm or other weapon during the commission of a drug crime.
 In fact, N.J.S.A.
 2C:39-4.1 specifically addresses weapons offenses committed in connection with a violation of controlled dangerous substance (CDS) laws.
 The statute stipulates that these unique offenses will result in enhanced second degree charges, meaning that the defendant will be subject to up to 10 years in prison if convicted.

 Contact a Jackson NJ Weapons Charges Lawyer for Immediate Assistance